 Accommodation in Ios

 Calilo.
 It’s one of the very few outstanding luxury hotels on the island.
 Recently built, the 5-star whimsical sea view resort in the middle of a 1000-acre privately-owned plot of land on the stunning beach of Papas offers extraordinary marble interiors, private pools, an organic garden with a farm-to-table restaurant, a pool bar & lounge, a spa, and a private beach with full service that easily qualify as an earthly paradise.

 Agalia.
-Owned by the same LuxurIOS group, with a view to the port and Chora, this hillside luxury boutique hotel has an impressively large pool with bar, 16 suites (6 of them with private pools), marble urban-style artsy interiors, Cycladic-inspired exteriors, and other luxury amenities.
+Owned by the same LuxurIOS group, with a view to the port and Chora, this hillside luxury boutique hotel has an impressively large pool with a bar, 16 suites (6 of them with private pools), marble urban-style artsy interiors, Cycladic-inspired exteriors, and other luxury amenities.

 Liostasi.
-This sea-view hillside luxury boutique hotel is equipped with Grandma’s restaurant, honored with a Toques d’ Or award in the category “Modern Cuisine” in 2019, literally the only real fine-dining spot on the island.
+This sea-view hillside luxury boutique hotel is equipped with Grandma’s restaurant, honored with a Toques d’ Or award in the category “Modern Cuisine” in 2019, 2020, and 2021, literally the only real fine-dining spot on the island.
 With multiple pools, an open-air movie theater, a spa, and a beauty salon, it is definitely an upscale accommodation option.